| Date of birth | 28.12.1988 |

 For the 2024 season, Evans competes as Toyota’s lead driver, with Rovanperä participating in only about half of the season’s events.

-Toyota’s WRC team has been unstoppable this season in the World Rally Championship.
+Toyota’s WRC team achieved everything possible in the World Rally Championship once again this season.

-Toyota’s part-time driver Sébastien Ogier now has a legitimate shot at fighting for this season’s World Rally Championship title.
+Toyota’s French star Sébastien Ogier has won a record ninth World Championship title.